Retro64XYZ/retro64xyz.github.io/_posts/2017-06-13-introduction-to-operational-security.md

 1. Register a PGP key.
 Use [Keybase][KeybaseURL] if you are uncomfortable managing it yourself.

+2. Familiarize yourself with scams.

+3. Create a plan for dealing with emergencies.
+Who to contact to verify incidents?

+4. Encourage the use of cryptography and digital signing in business.

 ## Glossary

 1. PGP - Pretty Good Privacy provides cryptograhic privacy and authentication.